AzerApi/url-and-credential-script/README.md

  ## Important
 ```
-copy the following to a file called urlConfig.py
+rename the .urlconfigpy file to urlConfig.py
-  url = {
-      "urlPart1": "YourUsernameHere-",
-      "urlPart2": "YourHostHere",
-  }

-  replace YourUserNamehere with the username you want plus a -
+replace YourUserName with your preferd username plus a -
-  replace yourhosthere with your host
+replace YourHostName with your host

 ```
  ## url config file
  ```